PCWP Impact

 97%

-agreed that the program increased their interest in politics and public policy
+of participants agreed or strongly agreed that the program increased their interest in politics and public policy

 97%

-agreed that the program gave them greater confidence in their ability to create political change
+of participants agreed or strongly agreed that the program gave them greater confidence in their ability to create political change

 CIVIC ENGAGEMENT & DEMOCRATIC LEARNING